 JAMIE: You’re right.
 Honesty gets you down.

 MAIKO: All this is happening because we’ve hit a certain age.
 We’ve been in the game long enough to be properly tainted and somewhat stubborn.
 We are searching for the next level.
 We want to kick it up a notch.
 We need to.
 We need the transformation.
 Something’s gotta change for us to feel like we’re continuing to grow.
 As artists and as people.
 You have a pain in your burgeoning mid career, Jamie.
 You kind of knew if was coming.
 If you’re not careful, the pain can make you apathetic.
 Just like all other pain, your brain can shut it off, resulting in a kind of numbness.
 You know you should get in there, into the fray, but you’re having trouble feeling motivated, there’s just too much work to do.
 The last 13 years have paid off and you don’t need to really push yourself anymore.
 You’ve worked yourself into the funders hearts and people still pick up the phone to call you.
 You’re still on inviation lists and people still come to your parties.
 So yes, you are complacent.
-You’re so Canadian.
+You’re so, so Canadian.

-JAMIE: Thanks now i’m really depressed.
+JAMIE: Thanks now I’m really depressed.
 How do you get rid of it the pain?

 MAIKO: Well Jamie, it’s simple and obvious.
 The remedy to the pain in your burgeoning mid career is to keep working.
 Working is the undeniable response to all the questions that will come up for you during this transition.
 Regardless of success or failure, if you can say that you worked our ass off, there’s accomplishment in that.
 And more good work will come out of really working hard, then hesitant or half-assed attempts.
 Keep working Jamie.
 If you keep working you will get through the pain.
 Soon you will find that you are doing more of the work you like to do and less of the work you wish you didn’t have to do.
 You will be happier and as a result you will be nicer to your coworkers and colleagues and people will like you.
 The pain will be easier to manage.
 Be careful though.
 A lot of things feed the pain and make it stronger.
 Like blame or complaining.
 Think of how much time we spend on a daily basis, on the phone or email or when we come together in groups, complaining about things.
 We love to express how hard we have it and to be affirmed that we’re not alone in our misery.
 But we all know it’s hard.
 We all know and yet we are still here.
 We are still privileged enough to be doing this.
 Try not to compare yourself too much to other people.
 Don’t let jealousy rear it’s ugly head.
 Be happy for other people’s successes.
 Celebrate them.
 The EC made a movie out of one of their shows.
 Great.
 Maybe that means one day we’ll get to make a movie too.
 Pi got a huge private donation last year.
 And that’s fantastic.
 Support each other, talk each other up, promote others before you promote yourself.
 Take all opportunities to be glue for the community rather than the opposite of glue.
-This will help to shrink the pain until its hardly detectable.
+This will help to shrink the pain until it’s hardly detectable.
 This and the knowledge that you are now eligible for some substantial individual awards.
 Maybe not as substantial as the lottery, but you can scale it down, you’re adaptable.
 When all else fails, think about all the great times we’ve had lately that make it all worth it.
 Like The Greatest Cities in the World workshop and that last pulled pork dinner.
-Or when we went to Regina, and that pow wow but we missed it so we found that small café.
-Tortiere made by that French Canadian woman?
-Sunset in the Quappelle Valley?
-Or being in Oldenburg Germany, and seeing great work and meeting nice people.
+Or when we went to Regina, and we missed that pow wow but we found that small café that served Tortiere made by that French Canadian woman.
+Sunset in the Quappelle Valley.
+Or being in Oldenburg, Germany, and seeing great work and meeting nice people.
 These experiences cannot be diminished by the pain.
 I ran out of time, but I did also want to address your sciatica and the state of your body.
 We’ll have to save it for another time.

 JAMIE: Thanks.
 I am trying to take a few off.